How To Fix The iPconfig.exe Error

 Wally’s Answer: Please always remember “You should never turn your computer off during the installation of a Windows update”.
-Windows shows a warning during installation of updates.
+Windows actually warns when installing updates not to turn the computer off.

 However, don’t worry.
 Windows seems to be functioning correctly with the exception of this error.
 We should be able to sort this out in a few minutes.